Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Bayesian Estimation

 \subsection{Posterior Sampler}

 We now discuss the estimation of our model with the prior described in the previous section.
-To set the stage, let $\mathbf{y} = (\mathbf{y}_1', \ldots, \mathbf{y}_{T}')'$, where $\mathbf{y}_t = ( g_t, \pi_t, r_t, m_t)'$, denote the vector of observed data, $\boldsymbol{\Phi} = (\boldsymbol{\Phi}_1, \ldots, \boldsymbol{\Phi}_p)$ denote the collection of the autoregressive coefficient matrices and $\boldsymbol{\tau} = (\bar{\boldsymbol{\tau}}_0', \boldsymbol{\tau}_1', \ldots, \boldsymbol{\tau}_T' )'$ denote a vector of state parameters.
+To set the stage, let $\mathbf{y} = (\mathbf{y}_1', \ldots, \mathbf{y}_{T}')'$, where $\mathbf{y}_t = ( g_t, \pi_t, i_t, m_t)'$, denote the vector of observed data, $\boldsymbol{\Phi} = (\boldsymbol{\Phi}_1, \ldots, \boldsymbol{\Phi}_p)$ denote the collection of the autoregressive coefficient matrices and $\boldsymbol{\tau} = (\bar{\boldsymbol{\tau}}_0', \boldsymbol{\tau}_1', \ldots, \boldsymbol{\tau}_T' )'$ denote a vector of state parameters.
 The joint posterior distribution can be simulated by sequentially sampling from the following conditional distributions: \begin{enumerate} \item $p(\boldsymbol{\tau} | \mathbf{B}, \beta, \alpha, \boldsymbol{\Phi}, \kappa_{1}, \kappa_{2},\mathbf{y})$; \item $p( \mathbf{B}, \beta, \alpha | \boldsymbol{\tau}, \boldsymbol{\Phi}, \kappa_{1}, \kappa_{2}, \mathbf{y})$; \item $p( \boldsymbol{\Phi}| \boldsymbol{\tau}, \mathbf{B}, \beta, \alpha, \kappa_{1}, \kappa_{2}, \mathbf{y})$; \item $p(\kappa_1 | \boldsymbol{\tau}, \mathbf{B}, \beta, \alpha, \boldsymbol{\Phi}, \kappa_2, \mathbf{y})$; \item $p(\kappa_2 | \boldsymbol{\tau}, \mathbf{B}, \beta, \alpha, \boldsymbol{\Phi}, \kappa_1, \mathbf{y})$. \end{enumerate}

 In Step 1, we sample the state vector $\boldsymbol{\tau}$ using the precision sampling method \citep{chan2009efficient, mccausland2011simulation, rue2001fast} instead of traditional Kalman filter techniques.
-The precision-based sampling method has gain increasing popularity for estimating state space models due to its computational efficiency and straightforward implementation.
+The precision-based sampling method has gained increasing popularity for estimating state space models due to its computational efficiency and straightforward implementation.
 One complication under our framework, however, involves determining the conditional posterior distribution for $\boldsymbol{\tau}$.
-The conventional approach applies Bayes' rule, which requires separately deriving both the conditional likelihood and the prior density of the state parameters.
+The conventional approach requires separately deriving both the conditional likelihood and the prior density of the state parameters.
 However, when the state and measurement equations are correlated, the derivation of the conditional posterior of the state parameters becomes more cumbersome \citep{grant2017bayesian,grant2017reconciling,leiva2023endogenous}.